Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 1. On the System menu, choose Administration, and then choose Synaptic Package Manager.

-2. Type the administrative (sudo) password when prompted.
+2. Enter the administrative (sudo) password when prompted.

-Accept when prompted to install dependent packages (libapache2-mod-php5, php5-common and unixodbc).
+Agree to install dependent packages (libapache2-mod-php5, php5-common and unixodbc) when prompted .

 4. If you want to run PHP from the command line as well as from under Apache, mark php-cli for installation.